das-developers/dasFlex/docs/CmdTemplates.md

 **Note** The command templates defined here do not form a complete text transformation language.
 An arbitrary set of query keyword value pairs cannot be translated into an arbitrary set of output text, and that's okay.
-Here das2 developers are providing a template tool that's sufficently flexible to handle the many data streaming cases encountered over the years, without going overboard.
+Here das developers are providing a template tool that's sufficently flexible to handle the many data streaming cases encountered over the years, without going overboard.